fnl/medic/README.rst

   # only if using python3 < 3.2:
   pip install argparse

-Install the DB drive you prefer to use (supported are PostgreSQL and SQLite)::
+Install the DB driver you prefer to use (supported are PostgreSQL and SQLite)::

   pip install psycopg2